rajavarra/task-manager-api/README.md

   - **Body:**
     `{ "title": "Updated Task Title", "description": "Updated Task Description", "completed": false ,"priority": "high or low or medium"}`
 - **DELETE /tasks/:id:** Delete a task by its ID.
+- **GET /tasks/priority/:level** Retrieve all tasks based on priority level low or medium or high.

 ## Data Storage